wubuku/Dapp-LCDP/README.md

 #### Client SDKs, front-end applications and more

-There is no doubt that we can create automation tools to generate Client SDKs for various languages from the DDD domain models, including Client Java SDK, Client JavaScript SDK, Client Go SDK, Client SDK of any programming language you can name.
+There is no doubt that we can create automation tools to generate Client SDKs for various languages from the DDD domain models, including Client SDK for Java, Client SDK for JavaScript, Client SDK for Go, Client SDK for any programming language you can name.

-Tools can even generate front-end applications with user interfaces directly from the domain model, including Web front-end applications(we really did this in the Web 2.0 era), mobile apps, command-line client applications, and more.
+Tools can even generate front-end applications with user interfaces directly from the domain models, including Web front-end applications(we really did this in the Web 2.0 era), mobile apps, command-line client applications, and more.
 Maybe you think this is too promising, well, at least you can believe that there is no problem scaffolding codes for front-end applications.

 #### Number of lines of codes in the demo